 So, make sure to see as much as you can and make sure to bring your Vitamin D pills because that is surely something your body will need.

-There are always pros and cons for each month and it is about how well you can handle certain aspects.
-If it weren’t for the very short days, I would not have minded all the other issues that traveling in December brought along.
+There are always pros and cons for each month!
+It is about how well you can handle certain aspects.
+If it weren’t for the short days, I would not have minded all the other issues traveling in Iceland in December brought along.